woohoolabs/yang/README.md

 // Setup the request with a body
 $requestBuilder
-    ->setBody(                                                  // You can pass a JSON as string '{
+    ->setJsonApiBody(                                           // You can pass a JSON as string '{
            "data": [
              { "type": "user", "id": "1" },